-In November 2020, iCAD announced that more than 1,000 ProFound AI licenses had been sold since the product was launched, and the Company has now sold more than 1,300 ProFound AI licenses through December 31, 2021 and more than 2,000 total product licenses including ProFoundAI, upgrades, and other products.
-In North America, iCAD sells its AI mammography products through a direct regional sales force and through the Company's OEM partners, which include GE Healthcare, a subsidiary of GE focused on the manufacture and distribution of diagnostic imaging agents, Fujifilm Medical Systems a subsidiary of Fuji focused on the manufacture and distribution of X-rays and other imaging equipment, and Siemens Medical Systems.
+The Company has now sold more than 1,300 ProFound AI licenses through December 31, 2022 and more than 2,000 total product licenses including ProFound AI, upgrades, and other products.
+In North America, iCAD sells its AI mammography products through a direct regional sales force and through the Company's channel partners, which include OEMs, Radiology Picture Archiving and Communication System (PACS) vendors, AI Platform vendors and distributors.
+The Company's OEM partners include: GE Healthcare, focused on the manufacture and distribution of diagnostic imaging equipment, Fujifilm Medical Systems, a subsidiary of Fuji focused on the manufacture and distribution of X-rays and other imaging equipment, and Siemens Medical Systems.
 In Europe, the Company sells its AI mammography products through a direct sales force and has also developed reseller relationships with regional distributors.

-In 2020, iCAD signed a distribution agreement with Change Healthcare Inc. ("Change Healthcare"), a leading independent healthcare technology company focused on insights, innovation and accelerating the transformation of the U.S. healthcare system.
-The agreement will expand access to ProFound AI for more hospitals and imaging centers across North America.
+iCAD continues to build-out our PACS partners, including: Change Healthcare Inc. ("Change Healthcare"), a leading independent healthcare technology company focused on insights, innovation and accelerating the transformation of the U.S. healthcare system; Sectra AB ("Sectra"), an international medical imaging IT solutions and cybersecurity company; as well as the GE Healthcare division marketing GE PACS.